voblivion/trackmania_blender_addon/README.md

 Create :
 - top bar > Add > Trackmania > Add Spot/Point Light

+_Any spot/point light created through standard blender buttons will also be exported_

 ## Pivots

 They are exported in alphabetical order!

 Create :
 - top bar > Add > Trackmania > Add Pivot

+_Any empty blender object can also be set pivot: sidebar > Trackmania > Pivot > Is Pivot_

 ## Materials